robinhood/faust/docs/userguide/tasks.rst

         print('WAKE UP')

-The above timer will print something every minute, starting from one minute after the worker is started and fully operational.
+After starting the worker, and it's operational, the above timer will print something every minute.

 .. _tasks-web-views:

 Web Views
 =========

-The Faust worker also exposes a web server on every instance, and this server will by default be running on port 6066, so after starting a worker instance on your local machine:
+The Faust worker will also expose a web server on every instance, that by default runs on port 6066.
+You can access this in your web browser after starting a worker instance on your local machine:

 .. sourcecode:: console

     $ faust -A myapp worker -l info

-You can visit the web server in your browser, to be presented with statistics about your running instance:
+Just point your browser to the local port to see statistics about your running instance:

 .. sourcecode:: text

     http://localhost:6066

-Your app may also add additional views to be exposed by the web server.
-The server is using :pypi:`aiohttp` by default, but you may implement additional web server drivers should you want to use something different.
+You can define additional views for the web server (called pages).
+The server will use the :pypi:`aiohttp` HTTP server library, but you can also write custom web server drivers.

-To expose a simple view returning a JSON structure you can add the following code to your app module:
+Add a simple page returning a JSON structure by adding this to your app module:

 .. sourcecode:: python